 Ekkehard M. Kasper, MD, DPhil, Chair of Neurosurgery

-Dr. Kasper is the Chair of Neurosurgery at St. Elizabeth’s Medical Center as well as the Regional Chief of Neurosurgery for Steward and Professor of Neurosurgery.
+Ekkehard Kasper st. elizabeth's neurosurgeon Dr. Kasper is the Chair of Neurosurgery at St. Elizabeth’s Medical Center as well as the Regional Chief of Neurosurgery for Steward and Professor of Neurosurgery.
 A graduate of Freiburg University (Germany) and Oxford University (England), Dr. Kasper completed his neurosurgical training at Mass General Hospital in Boston and has cultivated an expertise in treating cancers and benign tumors of the brain and spine, using state-of-the-art technology with a mastery in stereotactic radiosurgery.
 He is also experienced in all of general neurosurgery.

 His areas of special interest include: